azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 Duration: 60 minutes

 Synopsis: The following section walks you through the manual steps to provision the services required using the Azure Portal.
-Adventure Works has provided a starter solution for you.
+First Up Consultants has provided a starter solution for you.
 They have asked you to use this as the starting point for creating the Concierge Plus intelligent chat solution in Azure.

 ### Task 1: Connect to the lab VM